PD Info Public Domain Information Project

 Popular Song

 1924 - w.
 Billy Rose, Marty Bloom, m.
-Ernest Breuer P - The Student Prince PD Reprint
+Ernest Breuer P - The Student Prince

 Don't Mind the Rain